v1szk1s/interface_design/docs/report.md

 ## Summary
+C&C Cinemas offers a streamlined and user-friendly platform designed to provide a hassle-free movie ticket booking experience.
+Our website focuses on simplifying the process of discovering available movies and purchasing tickets with ease.
+With a sleek and intuitive interface, users can effortlessly navigate through the latest movie releases, check showtimes, and secure their tickets in just a few clicks.
+Whether you're a casual moviegoer or a dedicated film enthusiast, C&C Cinemas caters to all your movie-watching needs.
+Say goodbye to the frustration of long queues and enjoy the convenience of booking your movie tickets online with C&C Cinemas.
 Brief description (200 words is sufficient) of the objectives of the proposed system and the implemented solution.

 ## A. INTRODUCTION